JCam98/coe-322-scientific-computation/README.md

 ## Academic Use Notice

 This repository contains solutions developed as part of COE 322: Scientific Computation.
-It reflects completed coursework and is intended for reference only.
+It reflects completed coursework.
 Current students should not submit this work as their own.

 This README file contains instructions on how to build executables from main programs and library used in exercises 1-5 for the Infectious Disease Simulation Project.